tokawa0213/ptcg-prox/README.md

 ### TODO:

-1. Heroku free plan does not support this application (lack of storage)
-2. Use bootstrap to make the UI better
+1. Use bootstrap to make the UI better
-3. Change the routing system
+2. Change the routing system
-4. Refactor the code
+3. Refactor the code